CHARLOTTE, N.C. (WBTV) - Counties in the WBTV viewing area are continuing to announce plans for COVID-19 vaccination clinics.

 To schedule a vaccination appointment, call (910) 417-3030 to schedule an appointment.
 Please be prepared to leave a voicemail message with your name, date of birth, email address and a phone number where you can be reached.

 A representative of the hospital or health department will call you back within five business days to schedule the appointment as long as vaccine supplies last.

 County officials say residents should be prepared to wait for up to 30 minutes after receiving the vaccine to be monitored for any potential side effects.

-Stanly County Health Department is now administering vaccines for eligible residents age 75 and older.
+Stanly County Health Department is now administering vaccines for eligible residents.